A Chorus of Stars …

 I. The Galactic Alliance

-The thousand year war between the Galactic Alliance and The Siren Solar System Conglomerate produced many heroes, from the last battle of Major Aio, and produced many casualties, like the planet Lai.
-Lai industrialized during the last five hundred years of the war to become the largest provider of warships in the Galactic Alliance.
+Lai industrialized during the last five hundred years of war to become the largest provider of warships in the Galactic Alliance.
 They also produced the technology necessary to enable wormhole travel.
 Because of these efforts Lai enjoyed the benefits of their newly found wealth and soon found a place for their riches off world.

 A loud buzz rang from Pasha’s door bell.
-Kolpa, in his shorts and t-shirt to beat the heat, jumped from his seat and looked at Pasha inquisitively.
+Kolpa, in his shorts and t-shirt, jumped from his seat and looked at Pasha inquisitively.

 “Maybe it’s my sister or the air conditioning guy.”
-Pasha looked over at Kolpa who nodded in agreement and moved quickly into Pasha storage closet to hide.
+Pasha looked over at Kolpa who nodded in agreement and moved quickly into Pasha’s storage closet to hide.